Free Android Development Learning Resources for Beginners

 The following article summarizes what I learned from this course (it is pretty detailed):

-The issue with Android Kotlin Developer Nanodegree course is it doesn't cover Jetpack Compose.
+The issue with the Android Kotlin Developer Nanodegree course is it doesn't cover Jetpack Compose.
 Luckily, this official Jetpack Compose Pathways course is quite complete in my opinion.

 Good thing is, most of the articles here are very beginner-friendly.
 Not so good thing is, the articles are probably not very well-structured.
 For example, what I blog this week probably may not be related to what blog last week.

 I hope you find my little sharing here useful.
 It is useful for me at least.
-I know there are other good resources out there which I don't cover.
+I know there are other good resources out there that I don't cover.
 Feel free to share with me.

 To be honest, I'm still learning, and I still feel struggle sometimes.
 If you feel the same, you're not all alone.
 I just take baby steps at a time, and hopefully I can slowly pick up the skills.
 Maybe you can do the same.